SlyTrunk/app-env/README.md

 import { setEnvironment } from "@slytrunk/app-env/debug";
 setEnvironment("stage");
 ```

+> _NOTE: It's a good idea to set `cacheIdentifier` as babel will cache the results of this module for subsequent builds and may get stuck in debug mode._

 You can get a list of available environments so you can build ui to switch environments: